-A land so steeped in history that it can seem like a quality of the very air, Israel welcomes nearly 3.5 million visitors to its shores annually, making it one of the most popular places to visit in the Middle East.
-While most tourists to Israel are keen historical sightseers, eager to check out the incredible attractions found in the Old City of Jerusalem, there are plenty of other things to see and do in Israel.
+In Israel, the land is so steeped in history that it can seem like a quality of the very air.
+The country welcomes millions of visitors to its shores annually, making it one of the most popular places to visit in the Middle East.
+While most tourists are keen historical sightseers, eager to check out the incredible attractions found in the Old City of Jerusalem, there are plenty of other things to see and do in Israel.

-Tourists looking for a party can check out bustling, backpacker-heavy Tel Aviv, a vibrant, modern city with a cosmopolitan atmosphere and a gorgeous, perpetually-sunny Mediterranean coastline.
-The city is also home to the famous Carmel Market, where shopaholics will find more than enough to satisfy their wants; as well as a host of interesting museums and art galleries.
+Tourists looking for a party can check out bustling, backpacker-heavy Tel Aviv.
+It's a vibrant, modern city with a cosmopolitan atmosphere and a gorgeous, perpetually sunny Mediterranean coastline.
+The city is also home to the famous Carmel Market, where shopaholics will find more than enough to satisfy their wants, as well as a host of interesting museums and art galleries.

 Outdoor types will be pleased to learn that there are lots of exciting activities on offer in Israel.
-Diving in the Red Sea near Eilat on Israel's southern coast is considered by many to be one of the best diving experiences in the world; while Galilee is celebrated for its beautiful scenery and wide range of hiking trails and health resorts.
+Diving in the Red Sea near Eilat on Israel's southern coast is rated as one of the best diving experiences in the world; while Galilee is celebrated for its beautiful scenery and wide range of hiking trails and health resorts.

-Of course, another huge reason for visiting Israel is its status as the centre for the major religions of Judaism, Christianity and Islam.
-Followers of all three faiths make the pilgrimage to Israel each year to connect with the historical source of their religious convictions - and even non-religious tourists will find themselves awe-struck by the beauty and majesty of some of the most famous churches, temples, mosques and synagogues in the world.
+Of course, Israel's status as the centre for the major religions of Judaism, Christianity and Islam brings many visitors.
+Followers of all three faiths make the pilgrimage each year to connect with the historical source of their religious convictions, and even non-religious tourists will find themselves awe-struck by the beauty and majesty of some of the most famous churches, temples, mosques and synagogues in the world.

 Best time to visit Israel

-The weather in Israel is good all year round, but the best time to visit Israel is in the months of May, June and October, when the weather is simply perfect - sunny and warm, not too hot - and there aren't too many tourists around.
+The weather is good all year round, but the best time to visit Israel is in the months of May, June and October, when the weather is simply perfect (sunny and warm, not too hot) and there aren't too many tourists around.
 Note that accommodation might be a little steeper in October, as this is holiday season in Israel.
 Read more on Israel's Climate and Weather.